broxus/octusbridge-solana-docs/MVP/from_solana_to_ever_with_solana_tokens.md

 To save all deposits by user it is good to have PDA, created on each user request.
 Between steps 4 and 5 `Token proxy` program should create such one.

-### Deposit model
+### Deposit account

-Deposit model must contain following fields:
+Deposit account must contain following fields:
 * Sender address in `Solana`
 * Receiver address in `Everscale`
 * Amount